Life Lines

 First Aid Equipment

-There is a legal requirement under HSE guide lines and the first Aid regulation 1981 that all workplaces were assessed require first aid equipment.
+There is a legal requirement under HSE guidelines and the First Aid Regulations 1981 that all workplaces require first aid equipment.

-As a child settings the requirement is essential and the first aid kit must be made available.
-One factor which should be considered is how long will it take an individual to collect a first aid kit and return to the casualty?
-Location is important easy access with the ability to have a first aid kit available within a short time.
+In a child setting, the requirement is essential, and the first aid kit must be made available.
+One factor which should be considered is how long it will take an individual to collect a first aid kit and return to the casualty.
+Location is important, easy access with the ability to have a first aid kit available within a short time.

 First Aid Equipment Risk Assessment